-ATC code: A10BA02, A10BD05, A10BD07, A10BD08, A10BD20
+ATC code: A10BA02, A10BD05, A10BD07, A10BD08, A10BD11, A10BD15, A10BD20

 Substances: metformin, metforminhydrochloride

 The bioavailability of fixed-dose combination tablets of pioglitazone and metformin was examined in young healthy subjects (61 men, 63 women).
 For either pioglitazone or metformin, exposure differences in AUC between men and women did not exceed 20% and there was considerable overlap in AUC values.
 When AUC was normalized for 70-kg body weight, sex differences in mean AUC values were less than 10% .
-According to the drug label information, there are no sex differences in metformin pharmacokinetics in normal subjects (19 men, 16 women) and no sex differentiation has been recommended by the manufacturer .
+According to the drug label information, there are no sex differences in metformin pharmacokinetics in normal subjects (19 men, 16 women) and no sex differentiation has been recommended by the pharmaceutical company .

 Controlled clinical studies in patients with type 2 diabetes show comparable antihyperglycemic effect of metformin in men and women .
 A clinical trial (36 men, 42 women) evaluated the sex-related differences in the cardiac metabolic response to diabetes treatment.
 Patients received metformin alone, metformin plus rosiglitazone, or metformin plus Lovaza/Omacor (Omega-3 fish oil).
 In metformin treated men, but not in women, whole body fatty acid clearance decreased, which was linked to increased plasma fatty acid levels, myocardial fatty acid utilization and oxidation, and lower myocardial glucose utilization.
 Myocardial glucose metabolism was unchanged in women .

 The ACCORD study (Action to Control Cardiovascular Risk in Diabetes) was a randomized, controlled trial designed to test the effect of intensive glucose control compared with standard control on cardiovascular outcomes in patients with type 2 diabetes.
-The study showed that women had a higher risk of hypoglycemia than men regardless of treatment .
+The study showed that women had a higher risk of hypoglycemia than men regardless of treatment in general .

-Regarding teratogenic aspects, please consult the Drugs and Birth Defects Database (in Swedish, Janusmed fosterpåverkan).
+Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects (in Swedish, Janusmed fosterpåverkan).

 In a Chinese study (199 men, 89 women), metformin was found to increase plasma lactic acid levels in type 2 diabetes patients.
 Women on metformin had higher lactic acid levels than men.
 Lactic acid concentrations increased with higher estradiol levels but decreased with increased levels of testosterone.
 The levels of testosterone and estradiol in women were significantly lower than those in men.
 This sex difference leads to different plasma lactate levels.
 The authors of this study suggest that lactate concentrations should be monitored frequently in diabetes patients during metformin administration, especially in women with high estrogen levels, to avoid potential lactic acidosis .

 In an Iranian randomized, clinical trial (38 men, 61 women) of newly diagnosed, medication-naïve type 2 diabetes patients, the effects of metformin on serum concentrations of vaspin and adiponectin were studied.
 After 3 months of metformin therapy, vaspin dropped significantly only in women.
 Metformin therapy did not change adiponectin concentrations in neither women nor men.
 Higher adiponectin concentrations are believed to confer protection against development of type 2 diabetes in healthy subjects.
-This study showed that metformin exerts little benefit ion adiponectin levels in diabetes patients .
+This study showed that metformin exerts little benefit on adiponectin levels in diabetes patients .

 A Taiwanese study (18 239 men, 16 099 women) examining the possible metformin effect on cancer, found a benefit of metformin in colorectal cancer in women but not in men .